#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-The Cerebrovascular Disorders and Stroke Program brings together a strong, diverse team of clinicians whose combined skills ensure that stroke is treated in the context of the “whole child,” and that every child reaches his or her fullest potential.
+The Stroke and Cerebrovascular Center brings together a strong, diverse team of clinicians whose combined skills ensure that stroke is treated in the context of the “whole child”, and that every child reaches his or her fullest potential.

-Dr. Rivkin is the founder and director of the Cerebrovascular Disorders and Stroke program at Boston Children’s Hospital.
+Dr. Rivkin is the founder and director of the Stroke and Cerebrovascular Center at Boston Children’s Hospital.
 A child neurologist who is also fully trained in pediatrics, he has 20 years experience as an attending in child neurology at Boston Children’s.
 Dr. Rivkin also directs the Intensive Care Neurology Consultation Service in the Department of Neurology and has experience in the management of increased intracranial pressure, cerebral perfusion and neuroprotection.
 He participates in both acute inpatient care and long-term outpatient care of children with cerebrovascular disorders and stroke.

 Cameron Trenor, MD, Co-Director